-- I. These Guidelines are established in accordance with "Directions Governing Internal Control System of Anti-Money Laundering and Countering Terrorism Financing of Banking Business, and Electronic Payment Institutions and Electronic Stored Value Card Issuers" for the purpose of anti-money laundering and countering terrorism financing (AML/CFT) to cover how banks identify and assess money laundering and terrorist financing (ML/TF) risk in businesses and establish AML/CFT programs, etc., as a basis for implementation. - II.
-A bank's internal control system and its amendment should be approved by the Board of Directors.
+- I. These Guidelines are established in accordance with "Directions Governing Internal Control System of Anti-Money Laundering and Countering Terrorism Financing of Banking Sector and Electronic Payment Institutions as well as Electronic Stored Value Card Issuers" for the purpose of anti-money laundering and countering terrorism financing (AML/CFT) to cover how bills houses identify and assess money laundering and terrorist financing (ML/TF) risk in businesses and establish AML/CFT programs, etc., as a basis for implementation. - II.
+A bills house's internal control system and its amendment should be approved by the Board of Directors.
+In the case of amending the guidelines, the requirement also apply.
 In addition, the internal control system should include relevant written policies and procedures for identifying, assessing and managing ML/TF risks, AML/CFT programs based on risk assessment results, and the periodic review of such policies, procedures and programs.

-The purpose of a risk-based approach is to help a bank develop prevention and mitigation measures that are commensurate with the ML/TF risks identified, determine the allocation of resources on AML/CFT, establish internal control system, and establish and implement policies, procedures and measures that are necessary in AML/CFT programs.
+The purpose of a risk-based approach is to help a bills house develop prevention and mitigation measures that are commensurate with the ML/TF risks identified, determine the allocation of resources on AML/CFT, establish internal control system, and establish and implement policies, procedures and measures that are necessary in AML/CFT programs.

-Banking businesses, such as consumer banking, corporate banking, investment services (or wealth management), and correspondent banking, etc., are diversified.
+Bills houses business are diversified.
 Therefore the ML/TF risks associated with each business are different.
-A bank should take such business diversity into account when assessing and mitigating ML/TF risks.
+A bills house should take such business diversity into account when assessing and mitigating ML/TF risks.

 The examples provided in the Guidelines are not mandatory requirements.
-A bank's risk assessment mechanism should be commensurate with its business nature and scale.
-For a bank that is relatively small or has relatively simple businesses, a simple risk assessment is sufficient.
-For a bank that provides relatively complex products and services, has multiple branches (or subsidiaries) providing diversified products, or has diversified customer groups, however, is required to perform a relatively sophisticated risk assessment.
+A bills house's risk assessment mechanism should be commensurate with its business nature and scale.
+For a bills house that is relatively small or has relatively simple businesses, a simple risk assessment is sufficient.
+For a bills house that provides relatively complex products and services, has multiple branches (or subsidiaries) providing diversified products, or has diversified customer groups, however, is required to perform a relatively sophisticated risk assessment.

 III.
-A banks should take appropriate measures to identify and assess its ML/TF risks, and determine specific risk categories based on the risk identified, in order to further control, mitigate or prevent such risks.
+A bills houses should take appropriate measures to identify and assess its ML/TF risks, and determine specific risk categories based on the risk identified, in order to further control, mitigate or prevent such risks.

-Such specific risk category should cover at least geographic areas, customers, and products, services, transactions or delivery channels, etc. A bank should further analyze each risk category to determine detailed risk factors.
+Such specific risk category should cover at least geographic areas, customers, and products, services, transactions or delivery channels, etc. A bills house should further analyze each risk category to determine detailed risk factors.